AdamCavaliere/TFE_WorkspaceReaper/README.md

 ## CloudWatch

 A single CloudWatch event:
- * WorkspaceReaper-check_hourly-[orgName]
+ * WorkspaceReaper-event_run-[orgName]

-This event fires once an hour to kick off the Lambda function FindWorkspacesToReap
+This event fires every 5 minutes to kick off the Lambda function FindWorkspacesToReap